metio/terraform-provider-k8s/docs/data-sources/multicluster_crd_antrea_io_label_identity_v1alpha1_manifest.md

 page_title: "k8s_multicluster_crd_antrea_io_label_identity_v1alpha1_manifest Data Source - terraform-provider-k8s"
 subcategory: "multicluster.crd.antrea.io"
 description: |-
-  LabelIdentity is an imported label identity from the ClusterSet.For each unique label identity, a LabelIdentity will be created in the member cluster.
+  LabelIdentity is an imported label identity from the ClusterSet.
+For each unique label identity, a LabelIdentity will be created in the member cluster.
 ---

 # k8s_multicluster_crd_antrea_io_label_identity_v1alpha1_manifest (Data Source)

-LabelIdentity is an imported label identity from the ClusterSet.For each unique label identity, a LabelIdentity will be created in the member cluster.
+LabelIdentity is an imported label identity from the ClusterSet.
+For each unique label identity, a LabelIdentity will be created in the member cluster.

 ## Example Usage